appfolio/abprof/README.md

 In the future there may also be a "just run the program, even though that's slow" mode.

+For a Ruby snippet to be profiled, do this:

+    require "abprof"

+    ABProf::ABWorker.iteration do
+      # Code to measure goes here
+	  sleep 0.1
+    end

+    ABProf::ABWorker.start

+With two such snippets, you can compare their speed.

+Under the hood, ABProf uses a simple communication protocol over STDIN and STDOUT to allow the controlling process to tell the workers to run iterations.
+Mostly that's great, but it means you'll need to make sure your worker processes aren't using STDIN for anything else.

+### Quick Start

+Want to have fun with something that already works?
+I usually do.
+See the examples directory.
+For instance:

+    abprof examples/sleep.rb examples/sleep_longer.rb

+If abprof is just in the source directory and not installed as a gem, you should add RUBYLIB="lib" before "abprof" above to get it to run.

 ### Comparing Rubies

 I'm AppFolio's Ruby fellow, so I'm writing this to compare two